webplatform/docs/tutorials/css_transforms/index.md

 [[Image:transform_skew.png]]

-Note that skewing along both ''x'' and ''y'' makes the element appear to move into three-dimensional space, but the transformation actually occurs within a flat plane.
+Skewing along both ''x'' and ''y'' makes the element appear to move into three-dimensional space, but the transformation actually occurs within a flat plane.
 Skip below for information about 3D transforms.